CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 .. image:: images/tuner-swerve-page.png
    :alt: Picture of the swerve configuration page in Tuner X

+.. note:: The Swerve Project Generator is only supported in FRC Java.

 .. add docs page adding information on the swerve API